knh11545/openrefine4searching/ISRCTN/README.md

 ```

-We extract some minimal data about the trials to be exported into a RIS file.
+Now we can extract some data about the trials.
+These data will be later exported to a RIS file.
+The data in the ISRCTN records does not fit well to those of bibliographic data.
+So we only retrieve as small number of fields.

 For the _year_ we use the _dateAssigned_ field of the trial.